vmware-archive/node-examples/CRUD-ops/README.md

 # The CRUD-ops Example

-This Node.js example provides a simple Javascript application, which demonstrates basic CRUD operations on a Pivotal GemFire cluster.
-This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application which demonstrates basic CRUD operations (create, read, update, delete) on a local Pivotal GemFire cluster.
+This app also can be run with a local Apache Geode cluster.

 ## Prerequisites

+- Java JDK 1.8.X  is a dependency for Apache Geode/GemFire and gfsh

+- Node.js, minimum version of 10.0

+- `npm`, the Node.js package manager

 - Examples source code.
 Acquire the repository: